Mr-TalhaIlyas/NVIDIA/README.md

-As @etal said, rebooting can solve this problem, but I think a procedure without rebooting will help.

-For Chinese, check my blog -> 中文版

-The error message

-NVML: Driver/library version mismatch
+## NVML: Driver/library version mismatch

 tell us the Nvidia driver kernel module (kmod) have a wrong version, so we should unload this driver, and then load the correct version of kmod